4dn-dcic/snovault/docs/source/storage_overview.rst

 -----------------
 The base Snovault resources are outlined in `another document <https://snovault.readthedocs.io/en/latest/resources.html>`_.
 Snovault resources use the Connection class as an interface for reading and writing from PostgreSQL and Elasticsearch.
 The Root and AbstractCollection classes interface with Connection (see below) for traversal purposes when getting specific items.
 The base Item class uses Connection in its create and update methods to write to the underlying DB tables.

-In the context of storage, one important Item attribute is ``used_datastore``.
-It can be set per Item-type to determine which database is used to store properties of the item (i.e. PostgreSQL or Elasticsearch).
-This attribute is passed directly to some Connetion methods through the ``datastore`` parameter.
+In the context of storage, one important AbstractCollection attribute is ``properties_datastore``.
+It can be set to determine which database is used to store properties of the item (i.e. PostgreSQL or Elasticsearch).
+This attribute is passed directly to some Connection methods through the ``datastore`` parameter.

 Connection